flyrok/fdsn_station_info/README.md

 ## fdsn_station_info ##

-This is an ObsPy wrapper script to pull station metadata from IRIS FDSN server (default server) based on:
+This is an ObsPy wrapper script to help find and  pull station metadata from IRIS FDSN server (default server) based on:
-1) a time window (required)
+1) atime window of station operation (required)
 2) a search radius based on a center lat/lon (required)
 3) network code (optional to refine search)
 4) channel codes (optional to refine search)